karatelabs/karate-examples/kafka/README.md

 * To stop the Docker containers run `docker-compose down`

 ## Further Reading
+* [kafka-custom](../kafka-custom/README.md) - it is possible to test Kafka by writing the Java integration code yourself and generating Java code, but the approach above is recommended
 * [karate-kafka](https://github.com/Sdaas/karate-kafka) - a community project that provides a generic approach to testing Kafka with Karate